AutodeskGames/stingray-docs/source/interactive_help/getting_started/live_template/setting_up.md

 Once you have imported your content and added it to your level, you will need to set up a few things so your content interacts properly with Live features.

 -   **Cameras**
 Cameras will show up as Points of View in Live.
-To change the name that the camera will take in Live, a script data entry nammed "name" will need to be added to the camera.
+To change the name that the camera will take in Live, a script data entry named "name" will need to be added to the camera.
 The default level contains an example of this.

 -   **Adding Navmesh**
 The navmesh (Navigation Mesh) is what allows the "Tap & Go" navigation mode to find its path when walking around.
 It is also used in VR to determine where a user can teleport to.
 To generate the Navmesh, open the "Navigation" panel (Windows->Navigation) and click on the "Generate Navmesh" button.
 For more information on this subject see "Generating the navmesh" under the "Creating Gameplay->AI and Pathfinding" subject ~{ Generate the navigation mesh }~.